We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People also report that it’s great for traveling and that the little night-light is a warm white color that’s great for nighttime.
 But some reviewers find it too small to adjust.
 They say the function buttons are hard to tell apart at night since they all feel the same.

 We tested this product — as well as the Yogasleep Rohm Travel Sound Machine — and we loved them both.
 In the end, we decided to recommend the Travel Mini because we like the night-light and babbling brook sounds.
 But we would gladly take either on a trip.

 - adjustable volume

 - small size may make it hard to use

 Best white noise machine for children

-A sound machine, night-light, and time-to-rise alert system all in one, the Hatch Rest may be a parent’s dream white noise machine for all their child’s needs.
+A sound machine, night-light, and time-to-rise alert system all in one, the Hatch Baby Rest may be a parent’s dream white noise machine for their child.

-The Hatch Rest is meant to promote a healthy circadian rhythm and sleep schedule for all ages.
-The company highlights its ability to grow with your child’s needs — from diaper changes to wake-up time for preschool.
+The Hatch Baby Rest is meant to promote a healthy circadian rhythm and sleep schedule for all ages.
+The company highlights the sound machine’s ability to grow with your child’s needs — from diaper changes to wakeup time for preschool.

 Reviewers are impressed with how the machine helps their children calm down and fall asleep at night.
 Reviewers also love the ability to change the settings from another room, instead of getting up in the middle of the night to switch off the light or pick a different sound.